 Or just do the following.
 If you have a small yard – get a small pool.
 And if you have a big one – well, knock yourself out.

 Of course, these are just guidelines and you should always consult with a professional before making any decisions.

 But at the same time – it’s your backyard.
 If you’re tired of mowing the lawn and you want to dive into the water directly from your patio, nothing’s stopping you from turning every inch of your lawn into a blue haven.

 Here’s another thing to keep in mind, and this is probably the most important thing, that’s kind of related to what we just said, and that’s – what do you want?
 What works for you?

 After all, it’s your backyard and you should do whatever you want with it.

-If you don’t have the space for a full-sized pool, there’s always the option of getting a plunge pool or an above-ground one.
+According to Flōridian, if you don’t have the space for a full-sized pool, there’s always the option of getting a plunge pool or an above-ground one.
 These are usually small and compact and they don’t take up that much space.
 But at the same time – they’re still pools and they’ll still give you that refreshing feeling on a hot day.

 Of course, if you have a big family or you like to throw parties – a small pool might not be the best idea.
 In that case, you should probably get a bigger one.
 But, if you just want to take a dip from time to time – a miniature one will probably do the trick.

 How To Choose The Perfect Location For Your Pool?

 Here’s something else to take into consideration, and that’s the location of your pool.